 The working team operates and manages legal and social services and carries out associated management tasks.

-Taulante Mehmetaj, administrative secretary
+Taulante Mehmetaj, administrative staff and receptionist

 Anne Kristol, director

 Accounting is provided by Laetitia Albinati – www.laeti.ch

 CCSI also relies on the invaluable support of numerous volunteers who generously offer their services.
 To all of them, we extend a huge thank you!